 “You never know who is going to be the person who remembers what, or what is going to be the thing that is remembered,” she said.
 “But to reach even a few, it’s worth it.
 If I can change one person’s life, reach one person who was going to be in a gang, or be mean to a friend, I’ve done my job.”

 In the future, Evelyn said the work of teaching about the Holocaust will fall to the children and grandchildren of the survivors.
-In the Holocaust community, this group is known as “Second Gen” or “Third Gen.”
+In the lexicon of the Holocaust community, this group is known as “Second Gen” or “Next Gen.”

 For those who did somehow survive, “we feel that we need to give back,” Evelyn said.
 “That is one of the reasons we speak out.
 We just feel we are here for a reason.
 We need to give back.”